-Not every token you come across works in the way we've described above, which applies to ERC-20 tokens.
+Not every token you come across works as we've described above, which relates to ERC-20 tokens.
 This mechanism of approve + transferFrom is not relevant for tokens that have implemented the EIP-3009 model, with the stablecoin USDC the most prominent example.

 With EIP-3009, rather than an approve transaction, you sign a permit transaction.
 These bundle up the approval and transfer into one transaction, meaning that you effectively pay zero gas for the approval, and just pay the gas for transferring the tokens.